exploratory-io/book/viz/small-multiple.md

-# Small Multiple with Repeat By
+# Repeat By

-With Small Multiple, you can show multiple charts by groups at a time on the same chart area.
+With Repeat By, you can show multiple charts by groups at a time on the same chart area.
 It is useful to capture/compare the trends and characteristics of groups at a glance.

 ![](images/sm.png)

-The Small Multiple feature is available for following chart types.
+The Repeat By feature is available for following chart types.

 * Bar
 * Line